 While manual labeling is commonly utilized in many functions of the healthcare space, there are drawbacks that are important to be aware of.
 Obviously, with manual labeling there is a human workforce involved; with this, comes inevitable inconsistencies and errors.
 Microwell plates are often homes to small samples, and the manual labeling process could be compromising the integrity of your samples and their respective information.

 Additionally, if your lab makes the decision to label by hand, realize employees are then responsible for keeping inventory of all necessary materials like labels and ribbon, and maintaining a printer, which can be more costly if errors or inconsistencies are to occur.
-Labeling by hand can also pose other challenge as Standard Operating Procedure often requires employees to wear gloves, which labels are prone to sticking to and can make for inefficient labeling practices.
+Labeling by hand can also pose other challenges as Standard Operating Procedure often requires employees to wear gloves, which labels are prone to sticking to and can make for inefficient labeling practices.

 For some labs, the option to hand label microwell plates might not even be available because not all labels stand up to harsh chemicals.
 In these cases, direct marking would need to be done via either an in-house operation or outsourcing program.
 It is important to discuss the expectations of your barcodes with your supplier prior to settling on any labeling method.